Open Water Information

 How far do we swim on Monday nights?

-What is the pace of the three groups?
+What is the pace of the groups?

 Things to know if you are getting in the Bay for the first time: Usually the things that freak people out about the open water are: